 Everything is sorted out.
 Now it needs a place to be stored in.
 Your baking and cooking pieces should be near to the spot you prepare food at.
 The same goes for utensils.
 Glassware would be best as near as possible to your dining area or the sink.
 A great idea is to make yourself a beverage corner that includes everything you need to make coffee, tea, or any other drink that you regularly consume.
 To make it even more handy place it near the water source.
 This will speed up your morning routine and make it more convenient.

 Step 4: Containers are your friends

 Containers will help prevent your cabinets from turning into a cluttered mess.
 Use them to group together things such as ingredients, sauce mixes, hot cocoa envelopes, gelating, etc. It will save you a lot of time and the cabinets won’t require decluttering as often.
 Drawer dividers can also serve this purpose well, especially for smaller packets.
 There is a lot of variety with them so it would e easy to find the exact one you need.

 Step 5: Use vertical space

 Walls can be used to share the burden of your cupboards and shelves.
-Put hooks under cabinets for things such as pots, pans, stirring utencils.
+Put hooks under cabinets for things such as pots, pans, stirring utensils.
 Or why not for mugs too.
-This way you can use your favorite ones as decoration too.
-You can use sticky hooks on the inside of your pantry doors to hold small things like measuring cups or other cooking doovalackies.
+This way you can use your favourite ones as decoration too.
+You can use sticky hooks on the inside of your pantry doors to hold small things like measuring cups or other cooking utensils.
 Any space you can use to hang something on will free horizontal storing space for the things you can’t hang.

 Step 6: Food